 As humanity has developed throughout history, physical strength has become less critical to our daily existence, but no less important to our body.

 Our strength more than anything determines the quality and quantity of our time here in these bodies.

 Previously, our strength was determined by how much food we ate but now, it's determined by how well we function in our surroundings.
-A weak person is not as happy as that same person than when they were strong.
+A weak person is not as happy as that same person when they were strong.